-To improve the significantly lower CFI score for the UMS, UMSGUS resources are being invested in projects to aid the campuses in making a transformation while at the same time ensuring that resources are available to address the following:
+To improve the significantly lower CFI score for the UMS, management is investing UMSGUS resources in projects to aid the campuses in transforming while at the same time ensuring that resources are available to address the following:

-- The UMS' health insurance plan for active employees is self-insured.
+• The UMS' health insurance plan for active employees is self-insured.
 Consequently, the UMS needs to ensure that it has reasonable reserves available to address a catastrophic event.
-Management has been working with its actuary in defining a reasonable level of reserves. - Maintaining reserves and ratios sufficient to satisfy bond rating agencies and maintain or improve the UMS' current ratings.
-Currently, the UMS has \$158.6 million in outstanding bonds and notes payable and lease purchase agreements.
+Management has been working with its actuary in defining a reasonable level of reserves.

+Maintaining reserves and ratios sufficient to satisfy bond rating agencies and maintain or improve the UMS' current ratings.
+Currently, the UMS has \$150 million in outstanding bonds and notes payable, lease-purchase agreements, and capital lease obligations.